 Industry Analysis & Industry Trends

-The advent of the global financial crisis led to a significant fall in demand for all types of property.
+The global financial crisis led to a significant fall in demand for all types of property.
 Some efforts were made to reinvigorate demand, through a progressive period of interest rate cuts from September 2008 to April 2009 and the First Home Owner Grant, which was in place between October 2008 and December 2009... purchase to read more

-Industry Report - Industry Key Buyers Chapter
+Industry Report - Starting a New Business Chapter